 Tax Rate Survey

-CLCWA conducted a Tax Rate Survey comparing to surrounding cities in 2018.
+CLCWA conducted a Tax Rate Survey comparing to surrounding cities.
 (Adobe Reader 6.0 or higher required.)

 Prior Year Tax Rates